axhm3a/jme3-boilerplate/README.md

 gradle boilerplate for jMonkeyEngine 3.0 projects

 - desktop + android building
-- jme3 is satisfied by maven
+- jme3 dependencies are satisfied by maven
 - android sdk has to be provided in `local.properties`

 android dependencies